MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 ## Hybrid cloud monitoring

 The hybrid cloud model is a common first step for organizations that want to approach cloud migration gradually.
 You carefully select the appropriate subset of applications and infrastructure to begin your migration while avoiding disruption to your business.
-However, because we offer two monitoring platforms that support this cloud model, IT decision-makers might need clarification on which platform is best to support their business and IT operational goals.
+However, because we offer multiple monitoring platforms that support this cloud model, IT decision-makers might need clarification on which platform best helps their business and IT operational goals.

 SCOM Managed Instance (preview) provides a cloud-based alternative for SCOM customers, enabling monitoring continuity for your environments and accelerating Azure adoptions.
 SCOM Managed Instance (preview) is ideal for customers with existing SCOM investments who are adopting Azure, undergoing a lift and shift (rehosting) of applications and infrastructure to Azure, or maintaining on-premises environments with Azure connectivity (extended to Azure).